 Maintaining a good credit score can help you in a surprising number of ways.
-A good credit history can result in landing that dream job, lower interest rates on car loans and mortgages and better rates on your entire package of insurance coverage.
+A good credit history can result in landing that dream job, lower interest premiums on car loans and mortgages and better rates on your entire package of insurance coverage.

 The Insurance information Institute (III) highlights that a solid rating in hot markets like Boston, New York City and Seattle can give renters an easier time finding an apartment and homebuyers an edge of applying for a mortgage over other potential buyers.

 Insurance companies are more likely to give discounts to homeowners or renters who have good credit rather than those who do not.
 While insurance only represents about five to seven percent of a typical housing payment, qualifying for these discounts can save you money.

 Keep in mind that insurance scores and credit scores are different.

 Credit scores predict credit delinquency while insurance scores predict insurance losses.
 Both are calculated from information in a credit record such as – outstanding debt, bankruptcies, the length of credit history, collections, new applications for credit, the number of credit accounts in use and timeliness of debt repayment.